Denisoshka/Denisoshka/README.md

 - 18 y.o.
 NSU FIT student
 # Appreciation:
 - Mikhail Const Istomin, thank for weaning from writing bad code.
-- Sergey Petrov, thanks for your github.
+- Sergey Petrov ( https://github.com/ptrvsrg ), thanks for your github.
 - Krevetka, thanks for the buffer
 # Other:
 - cooming soon...